How to Record Online Meetings & Share Them With Colleagues

 Below are some conferencing providers that record online meetings with audio and video.
 Most of these solutions made it to our list of best video conferencing software.

-Conferencing Solutions | Storage for Free Plan | Cloud Storage Capacity | Retention Period |
+Conferencing Solutions | Monthly Starting Price (per User) | Storage for Free Plan | Cloud Storage Capacity | Learn More |

-Local only | 5GB per license for Pro and Business plans, 10GB per license for Business+ plan, and unlimited for Enterprise plan | Indefinite (as long as you’re a paid user) | |
+$15.99 | Local | 5GB per license for Pro and Business plans, 10GB per license for Business+ plan, and unlimited for Enterprise plan | or | |

-Local only | 10GB for the Meet plan and unlimited for the Enterprise plan | Indefinite | |
+$14.50 | Local | 5GB for the Starter plan, 10GB for Business, and unlimited for the Enterprise plan | or | |

-30GB cloud storage | 2TB for Business Standard plan, 5TB for Business Plus plan, and unlimited for Enterprise plan | Indefinite | |
+$5.40 | 30GB cloud storage | 30GB per user for Business Starter, 2TB for Business Standard, 5TB for Business Plus, and 5TB with ability to request more for Enterprise plan | or | |

 Want to use other conferencing providers at no cost?
 Check out our list of the best free conference call services.